 Upper Uwchlan Township is required to recycle by the Pennsylvania Municipal Waste Planning Recycling and Waste Reduction Act (Act 101).
-Throughout 2022, the Township continued their efforts to increase recycling and decrease the tons of municipal solid waste (MSW) being sent to the Chester County Solid Waste Authority Landfill.
+Throughout 2023, the Township continued their efforts to increase recycling and decrease the tons of municipal solid waste (MSW) being sent to the Chester County Solid Waste Authority Landfill.
 Upper Uwchlan Township is party to the Chester County Process and Marketing contract for recyclables.
 Through this contract, recyclables are delivered to and processed at the Total Recycle facility in Birdsboro owned by J.P.
 Mascaro & Sons.
-This contract ended on
+From January to September